nkaz001/hftbacktest/README.rst

 This framework is designed for developing high-frequency trading and market-making strategies.
 It focuses on accounting for both feed and order latencies, as well as the order queue position for order fill simulation.
 The framework aims to provide more accurate market replay-based backtesting, based on full order book and trade tick feed data.

+**The master branch will be switched to hftbacktest-2.0.0-alpha, which uses the Rust implementation as the backend.
+If you want to see the current version 1.8.4, please check out the corresponding tag.**

 Rust implementation
 ===================